paulowe/gcp/readme.md

 [Next](https://github.com/paulowe/gcp/blob/main/gcp-core-infrastructure/vpc-networks.md)
-## GCP Core Infrastructure
+This is an overview of all notes, courses and submodules I covered for the GCP Architect certification track
-Overview of GCP Study sessions
+## 1. GCP Core Infrastructure
 ### Fundamentals
 Global infrastructure